medhayappes/enterprise-docs-mkdocs/docs/CreateNewAPI/endpoint_documentation.md

 **Adding From Data**

 1. To add Form Data, click on **Add Form Data** button.
-2. On "Add Form Data" button click, a dialog opens up, prompting the details about the Form Data.
+2. On **Add Form Data** button click, a dialog opens up, prompting the details about the Form Data.
     1. Type - Type of the Form data.
 You can choose accordingly.
         -   String - Select it if the Form data value is a String.